maniaxiom/MockAirflowETL/README.md

 # MockAirflowETL
-Showcase of an ETL Pipeline through Airflow for streaming data through kafka, written in Python
+Demo of an ETL Pipeline through Airflow for streaming data through kafka, written in Python